 Keywords: Forging, sunflowers, artichokes, appetizers

 Many people love sunflowers for their cheery sunshine faces but most folks don’t know that the whole sunflower plant is edible from the roots to the petals and seeds.
 Harvesting sunflower buds and preparing them like artichokes is just one way to enjoy this edible flower.
-You can also grow sunflower microgreens and use them like sprouts.
+You can also grow sunflower microgreens and use them like sprouts, and there are even more sunflower varieties to explore.
 Or cook the whole sunflower head for an interesting side dish.